Something needs to change in the next generation's relationship with cybersecurity

 It's an incredibly important goal.
 "But I suspect that some of you, like me, may be tired of getting the same messages every year," jokes Tony Anscombe, an expert at global digital security firm ESET.

-In fact, if we look back 10 years, we will notice that the messages of the Cyber Security Month campaign for example in StopThinkConnect.org, an American initiative and industry, are almost identical to the 2022 campaign messages – use strong passwords, check links before clicking…
+In fact, if we look back 10 years, we will notice that the messages of the Cyber Security Month campaign for example in StopThinkConnect.org, an initiative of the US government and industry, are almost identical to the 2022 campaign messages – use strong passwords, check links before clicking…

 All of these remain to this day great messages and wise advice (and I'm sure they work), but it is clear that the issue is not resolved and therefore I cannot but ask the question, says Anscombe: should we seek to put the message not in theory but in a 'place' that makes it an automatic human response?